highbyte/dotnet-6502/docs/host-apps/silknet-native/overview.md

 ### System: C64

 - A directory containing the C64 ROM files (Kernal, Basic, Chargen) is supplied by the user.
-When no directory override is set, the default is the shared user content folder `~/Documents/Highbyte/DotNet6502/roms/C64` (or the Windows Documents equivalent).
-The directory can be changed in the UI; user changes are saved to this host's `appsettings.user.json` under the OS local application data folder.
+When no directory override is set, the default is the shared user content directory `~/Documents/Highbyte/DotNet6502/roms/C64` (or the Windows Documents equivalent).
+The directory can be changed in the UI; user changes are saved to this host's `appsettings.user.json` under the OS local application data directory.

 - Renderer provider `Rasterizer` -> target `Skia 2-layer canvas`
     - Character mode (normal and multi-color).